Jason-ZW/cnrancher-induction-training-documents/README.md

 ## Development Workflow

 If you want to perform a functional commit against a repository, `fork` the repository first.
-After that please `commit` and `test` the code to the repository which you `forked` before.
+After that please `modify` and `test` the code in the repository which you `forked` before.
 If everything is ok, please submit a `Pull Request` to the `upstream` repository and `assign a reviewer`.
 Then wait the `Pull Request` be merged.

+Self-testing is an important step.
+Make sure your code is self-tested before submitting a `Pull Request`.

 ## Basic skills